Trains between Dover & London, Heathrow & Gatwick

 In the London to Dover direction the bus picks up from hotels in all of the major hotel districts of Central London and Heathrow Airport where it will pick-up from a selection of Heathrow Airport hotels (but not passenger terminals) before going onto Dover with an optional stop at Dover Castle.

 In the opposite direction the service takes the form of guided day tour.
 After leaving the cruise terminal at Dover the tour visits Canterbury and Leeds Castle before performing hotel drops in Central London late afternoon before going onto Heathrow Airport.
-For Disney Cruises the service visits the Harry Potter Film Studio Tour instead of Canterbury and Leeds Castle.
+For Disney Cruises the service visits the Warner Bros Studio Tour London - The Making of Harry Potter, instead of Canterbury and Leeds Castle.

 The vehicles used are normally full size 50 seat luxury air conditioned touring buses like that pictured.